Priya-gandhi324/SafeJourney/README.md

 3. **Location Tagging:** Tag your travel experiences with the location where they occurred.
 4. **Social Sharing:** Share your travel stories on various social media platforms with just a click.
 5. **Responsive Design:** Enjoy a seamless user experience on desktop, tablet, and mobile devices.
+6. **Subscribe to Newsletter:** Stay up-to-date with the latest travel stories and updates by subscribing to our newsletter.